GustavoKatel/devcontainers-rs/README.md

 For those who want to try out VSCode's devcontainers without VSCode.

-This project is mostly aiming to bring the VSCode's remote development experience to neovim, but at the end others editors/clients can be attached to.
+This project is mostly aiming to bring the VSCode's remote development experience to neovim, but at the end others editors/clients can be attached too.

 Please refer to the devcontainer.json [reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference)